credwood/SportsBot/README.md

 # sportsbot

-A tool for streaming Twitter arguments/discussions and using a few-shot-trained GPT-2 model to classify which side of the argument a randomly chosen participant (randomly chosen for now) is on.
+A tool for collecting Twitter conversations, fien-tuning and testing sentiment with GPT2 models from Huggingface's transformer library.

 ## Getting Started